simongravelle/pyplot-perso/README.md

 ## Light mode vs dark mode

-- For web integration, use either dark or light mode with a transparent background, as done for instance in the website/ebook of [lammps tutorials](https://lammpstutorials.github.io).
+- For web integration, use either dark or light mode with a transparent background, as done for instance in [lammps tutorials](https://lammpstutorials.github.io).
 - For scientific publication, use the light mode without transparent background.